Deployment: Invicti Platform on-demand

 Step 2: Record restrictions

 Restrictions instruct the crawler and scanner not to follow specific links during a scan.
 Typically, you may want to restrict logout links or other links that might destroy a valid session to ensure that the scanner doesn't get logged out during the scan.
 The LSR also supports restrictions on HTTP methods commonly used in RESTful web services such as PATCH, PUT, and DELETE in addition to the standard GET and POST requests.
-If the link you are restricting contains a nonce or a one-time token, you may use wildcards (*) to restrict links with changing values.
+If the link you're restricting contains a nonce or a one-time token, you may use wildcards (*) to restrict links with changing values.

 - Click Next to begin recording restrictions.